 Artists and landscape photographers will find lots of inspiration.

 Our inky dark skies offer one of the best places in Europe to view the Northern Lights.

 There are all grades of walking in the area, from easy low level walks to the majestic mountains of Suilven, Canisp, Quinag and many others.
 Some of these mountains require a fair level of fitness while the low level walks following coastal paths or through some of the local woodlands are a lot easier.

-The main village is six miles South of us at Lochinver where you will find shops and restaurants.
-Six miles to the North of us is the tiny village of Drumbeg which has a small village store and a small craft shop and tearoom called The Little Soap and Candle Company.
+The main village is six miles south of us at Lochinver where you will find shops and restaurants.
+Close by there is Flossie’s, possibly the smallest shop in the Highlands for essentials, which also does breakfast rolls and light lunches and has free WiFi.
+Six miles to the north of us is the tiny village of Drumbeg which has a small village store and a small craft shop and tearoom called The Little Soap and Candle Company.
 This is a very popular spot for buying gifts or enjoying a cup of coffee.
-There is a small shop in Clachtoll for essentials which also does light lunches and has free WiFi.